HubSpot vs Freshsales for Small Business 2026: Which CRM Actually Delivers ROI?

 HubSpot Overview: The All-in-One Giant

 HubSpot's CRM isn't just a CRM anymore — it's a full business platform.
 The free tier gives you contact management, deal pipelines, basic email tracking, and live chat.
 That's genuinely useful for a very early-stage business.
-The problem?
-You'll hit the ceiling fast, usually within the first 6 months of real usage.
+But here's the reality: you'll hit the ceiling fast, usually within the first 6 months of real usage.

 Key Features